Xavier vs. Houston College Basketball Predictions & Picks - December 1

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 8.8 points per game with a +62 scoring differential overall.
-They put up 77.1 points per game (137th in college basketball) and allow 68.3 per outing (128th in college basketball).
+- The Musketeers put up 77.1 points per game (137th in college basketball) while giving up 68.3 per outing (129th in college basketball).
+They have a +62 scoring differential and outscore opponents by 8.8 points per game.

-- Xavier averages 34.9 rebounds per game (122nd in college basketball) compared to the 34.7 of its opponents.

-- Xavier and its opponents have been relatively even in the turnover battle.
-The Musketeers commit 12.0 per game (190th in college basketball) and force 13.0 (126th in college basketball action).
+- Xavier and its opponents have been mostly even in the turnover battle.
+The Musketeers commit 12 per game (190th in college basketball) and force 13 (126th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.